shuai-yang/Operating-System/README.md

 What this module currently does is: create a file called /dev/lexus, which provides an inteface for applications to communicate with the kernel module.
 In this assignment, the only way to communicate between applications and the kernel module, is applications issue ioctl() system calls to this device file (i.e., /dev/lexus), and the kernel module will handle these ioctl commands.
 The two commands we need to support are: register and unregister.
 Applications who want to be managed by our lottery scheduling should issue a register command to /dev/lexus; registered applications who want to get out should issue an unregister command.

+The starter code includes a function called dispatch\_timer\_callback().
+This function sets a timer which goes off every 200 milliseconds, and when the timer goes off, this function wakes up the lottery scheduling thread, which runs lexus\_schedule() to hold a lottery and choose a new task based on the lottery result.

+## Functions You Need to Implement

-You need to implement the following 5 functions in the kernel module:
+You need to implement the following 4 functions in the kernel module:
   - lexus\_register(): this function will be called when applications want to register themselves into the lottery scheduling system.
+In this function you should allocate memory for a struct lexus\_task\_struct instance, initialize it, and add it into the global list lexus\_task\_struct.list - described below in the "Related Kernel APIs" section.
   - lexus\_unregister(): this function will be called when applications want to unregister themselves from the lottery scheduling system.
+In this function you should free the memory allocated in lexus\_register(), and remove the task from the global list.
   - lexus\_dev\_ioctl(): this function will be called when applications issue commands via the ioctl system call.
 Applications do not call lexus\_register()/lexus\_unregister() directly, they send ioctl commands to the kernel module, which handles these commands via this lexus\_dev\_ioctl() function and call the reigster/unregister functions on behalf of applications.
-  - lexus\_schedule(): this is the main scheduling function of the lottery scheduling system.
-Refer to the book chapter for how this part should be implemented.
+  - lexus\_schedule(): this is the main scheduling function of the lottery scheduling system, this function will be called every 200 milliseconds.
+Refer to the book chapter for how your lottery scheduling should be implemented.
-  - dispatch\_timer\_callback(): when the timer expires, this function will be called.
-In this function you update the timer and wake up the lottery scheduling thread.
-The idea is, we want to hold a lottery every 200 milliseconds - thus we want a timer which expires every 200 milliseconds.

 A testing program (test-lexus.c) and corresponding testing scripts (lexus-test\*.sh) are also provided.
 The test scripts start a number of the test program simultaneously, and pass different parameters to the testing program.
 Each testing program will run as a seperate process, which holds a number of tickets.
 When every process tries to complete the same task, processes which hold more tickets of course will be more likely to be scheduled, and thus are expected to finish faster, and this complies with the basic idea of lottery scheduling.

-## Predefined Data Structures and Provided Helper Functions
+## Predefined Data Structures, Global Variables, and Provided Helper Functions
   - struct lexus\_task\_struct: each instance of this data structure is representing a process; the Linux kernel defines struct task\_struct, each of such struct represents a process in the Linux kernel. lexus\_task\_struct is a wrapper of task\_struct, in other words, it include task\_struct, but also includes other fields necessary for the lottery scheduling.
   - struct lottery\_struct: this data structure, defined in lexus.h, is used by the application to pass parameters to the kernel module; because both applications and the kernel module includes "lexus.h", thus the kernel module also knows this data structure, and thus you can use it in your kernel module.
 This allows you to pass information from the application to the kernel module.
+  - unsigned long nTickets: this integer nTickets represents how many tickets in total we have in the lottery scheduling system, at first, it is initialized to 0; you should increment this number when you have tasks get registered, and decrement this number when tasks unregister.
   - struct task\_struct\* find\_task\_by\_pid(unsigned int pid); given a pid, this function returns a pointer pointing to its associated struct task\_struct.
-  - struct lexus\_task\_struct\* find\_lexus\_task\_by\_pid(unsigned int pid); given a pid, this function returns a pointer pointing to its associated struct lexus\_task\_struct.

 ## Related Kernel APIs